 - Student presentations: In many relevant subjects, students deliver presentations to the rest of their classmates.
 This significantly boosts students’ confidence and their learning experience.

 - Google sites: Faculty has also created their own Google sites wherein they upload study material relevant to their own subjects.
 The links are shared with the students and the contents are openly accessed by all students.

 - Audio-visual learning: In many subjects (wherever necessary) audio-visual aids are used.
-It is a proved fact that audio-visual presentations in the classrooms are more effective in capturing the attention of students.
+It is a proven fact that audio-visual presentations in classrooms are more effective in capturing the attention of students.

-- Adherence to Bloom’s taxonomy: The mid-term tests for all subjects in the department are made in strict adherence to the Bloom’s taxonomy.
-This ensures that the learning as well as the assessment mechanism is based on standard practices of the academic fraternity worldwide.
+- Adherence to Bloom’s taxonomy: The mid-term tests for all subjects in the department are made in strict adherence to Bloom’s taxonomy.
+This ensures that the learning, as well as the assessment mechanism, is based on standard practices of the academic fraternity worldwide.

 - Personal counseling: This has helped many students in dealing with academic as well as personal problems in the department.
 Every faculty in the department acts as a counselor to any student with any problem he/she is willing to share.